menus12/DAwR-2023-final-project/README.md

 So there may be a case where a given competitor participates in a sequence of competitions at different levels (e.g. Regional, National, HiTech, DigitalSkills) or may be a guest competitor in other regional competitions (usually when preparing for National).
 It's reasonable to assume that the average score of such a competitor should improve each time he/she participates in the next competition.

 To address this question, we can analyze the performance of competitors who have participated in multiple competitions over time.
 Group competitors into categories based on the number of competitions they've entered and calculate their average scores for each category.
 Then, use statistical tests or regression analysis to determine if there is a significant improvement in scores with repeated participation.

+Outcome Variable: Competitor's average score in skill competitions (for example the average grade/mark over multiple competitions).
+Predictor Variable: A variable representing participation (for exmaple 0 for non-repeated participation, 1 for repeated participation).

 #### Whether repeated participation of a compatriot expert significantly improves his/her compatriot competitors' average results?

 It's often the case that a particular region has same designated expert for a particular skill competition, who represents the region at nationals.
 It's reasonable to assume that, in this case, the preparation methodology of his compatriot competitors should improve over time, and thus the result of an avarege competitor should tend to improve over time as well.

 To explore this, we can group competitors by the presence of a compatriot expert (``FK_COMPATRIOT``) and analyze the average performance of their compatriot competitors in each group.
 Statistical tests or regression analysis can help assess if the repeated participation of a compatriot expert significantly improves the average results of their compatriot competitors.

+Outcome Variable: Average results of competitors (average grade/mark) Predictor Variable: A variable representing the presence/absence of a compatriot expert who participated in multiple competitions.

 ## Description of the data used
 <!-- Which data/variables were recorded/used for the study, something about any missing values, a graphical representation and summary statistics.
 Please note that this is about providing insight into the data used, not yet about (the method used for) answering the research questions -->